 To my mind, comedy is the toughest genre to make work, especially when dealing with the darker side of the genre.
-Everyone has their own sense of humour and own level of tolerance, but I always find myself drawn to black comedies, like Bernie.
+Humour comes in various flavours, any of which may appeal to one person but not to another.
+I’m the type of person that enjoys black comedies, like Bernie.

 Richard Linklater’s film is based on a real-life murder case that happened in the late ’90s and Jack Black portrays Bernie Teide, a Texas funeral director.
 Here Black shows that comedy actors can be outstanding in the right role.
 I had to forget everything I knew about Jack Black because he’s so far removed from his usual films.
-For once, he plays someone other than himself.
 As far as I’m aware, he hasn’t done anything like this before.
-So, if you’re a fan of Black then the film is a must-see.
+If you’re a fan of Black then the film is a must-see.

-The titular Bernie is a charming, soft-spoken and likeable man, who everyone loves throughout his small Texas community.
+The titular Bernie is a charming and soft-spoken man, who is loved throughout his small Texas community.
 Nobody has a bad word to say about him.
 He’s committed to his job at the funeral parlour, sings in the choir and does his bit for charity.
 He seems like a nice guy, just a little odd.
-However, things get a little complicated when Bernie meets Marjorie Nugent (Shirley MacLaine), a vile and unpleasant widow.
+However, things get complicated when Bernie meets Marjorie Nugent (Shirley MacLaine), a vile and unpleasant widow.

 Unlike Bernie, she is widely disliked among the townsfolk and she just so happens to be very rich.
 The pair become travel companions and are inseparable.
 Bernie essentially acts as her manservant and the nature of their relationship raises eyebrows throughout the town.
-As the story unfolds, various people are interviewed in a mock documentary style, commenting on Bernie and his relationship with Mrs Nugent.
+As the story unfolds, many people are interviewed in a mock documentary style, commenting on Bernie and his relationship with Mrs Nugent.
 It’s funny how the plot unravels and in places, the comedy is so off-beat that you’re not sure whether to laugh or grimace.